Aamer Rahman: Views

 In December 2014, in his Tumblr post "White Rapper FAQ", Rahman wrote "...A white rapper like Iggy Azalea acts out signifiers which the white majority associates with black culture – hyper sexuality, senseless materialism, an obsession with drugs, money and alcohol – as well as adopting clothing, speech and music – as a costume that they can put on and discard at will.
 It's a cheap circus act."
 In January 2015, in the wake of the Charlie Hebdo shooting, he tweeted "As a random Muslim I'll apologise for this Paris incident if random white ppl will apologise for imperialism, drone attacks and Iggy Azalea."

 Personal life

 Rahman is a Muslim.
-In October 2011, he moved out of his parental home.
-He currently lives in Glen Waverley, Victoria.
-On 9 November 2012, Rahman married Que Ali.

 Since its inception in 2009, Rahman has been involved with RISE: Refugees, Survivors and Ex-Detainees – the only refugee organisation in Australia that is run and governed by refugees and ex-detainees.
-He has been active in visiting RISE members currently in community detention and has been vocal supporters of migrant worker rights.
+He was active in visiting refugees in detention and has been vocal a vocal supporter of immigrant and asylum seeker rights.
 He has developed projects in RISE's Music & Arts portfolio.
-He has also been involved in RISE's youth development projects including the RISE Music & Arts Festival (2010 and 2011) and RISE's Cypher Hip Hop Project (2011).
-He is still involved in activism, mostly around refugees and immigration into Australia.
+He was involved in RISE's youth development projects including the RISE Music & Arts Festival (2010 and 2011) and RISE's Cypher Hip Hop Project (2011).